 Zeroing is a method of adjustment to the sights so that the point of aim is the point of impact.

-Although you can manually sight the bore yourself, the more modern method to sight in with a laser boresight that either attaches to the muzzle or is inserted into the chamber.
+Although you can manually sight the bore yourself, the more modern method is with a laser that either attaches to the muzzle or is inserted into the chamber.
 The laser will emit a strong enough beam to see up to 100 yards away so you can easily align the bore.